utibeabasi6/cloudflare-logging/README.md

 - [ ] Test multi-region deployment.
 Multi region support is built in but i havent tested it yet
 - [ ] Add all app instances in all regions to global accelerator for anycast routing
 - [ ] Add Vector sinks
+- [ ] Use kafka mirror maker to replicate kafka data between clusters